SEPUP Full Form-Self-Employment Programme For Urban Poor

 Self-Employment Programme for Urban Poor (SEP-UP): Empowering Livelihoods

-The Self-Employment Programme for Urban Poor (SEP-UP) is a government initiative aimed at empowering low-income individuals in urban areas by providing financial support, skill training, and assistance in setting up micro-enterprises.
-This program is part of the broader urban poverty alleviation strategy, enabling economic independence and improving the standard of living for the urban poor.
+The Self-Employment Programme for Urban Poor (SEP-UP) is a government initiative aimed at empowering low-income urban individuals by providing financial support, skill training, and assistance to establish micro-enterprises.
+As part of urban poverty alleviation, SEP-UP fosters economic independence and improves living standards for the urban poor.

 Objectives of SEP-UP

-• Encourage Entrepreneurship: Provide necessary resources to help individuals establish small businesses.
+- Encourage Entrepreneurship: Provide resources to establish small businesses.

-• Enhance Skill Development: Equip beneficiaries with vocational training to improve employability.
+- Enhance Skill Development: Equip beneficiaries with vocational training.

-• Promote Financial Inclusion: Offer easy access to micro-financing and credit facilities.
+- Promote Financial Inclusion: Offer access to micro-financing and credit.

-• Improve Living Standards: Foster economic self-sufficiency among urban poor families.
+- Improve Living Standards: Foster economic self-sufficiency for families.

 Key Features of SEP-UP